 Web Application Development minor provides the skill set to develop social networking sites, blogs, video sharing sites and web applications.

-Web development is needed virtually for every profession: educators, writers, businessmen, musicians, scientists, etc. Many employers require such skills explicitly.
+A Web Application Development minor enhances a resumé and provides skills that are highly sought after by employers.
+Web development is needed virtually for people in every profession: educators, writers, businessmen, musicians, scientists, etc. Many employers require such skills explicitly.
 The minor is organized in the framework of Web 2.0 technology allowing the users to interact and collaborate with each other.
-Examples of Web 2.0 include social networking sites, blogs, wikis, video sharing sites, web applications, and others.
+Examples of Web 2.0 include social networking sites, blogs, wikis, video sharing sites and web applications.

 The courses offered as a part of the Web Application Development minor will provide students with basic knowledge and skills necessary to design and develop professional Web sites.
 The content of the program emphasizes the technical development of the site, including the use of HTML programming, additional markup and scripting languages, and other tools to manipulate data on a Web site.